 As for the best places to stay in Stockholm, each of the main central districts have their benefits.
-For convenience, look at Norrmalm – the modern city center, for atmosphere, consider Gamla Stan, or check out Djurgårde which puts many of the city’s best attractions right on your doorstep.
-Södermalm and Östermalm are also good choices, Södermalm specifically caters to visitors of all budgets.
+For convenience, look at Norrmalm, the modern city center, for atmosphere; consider Gamla Stan; or check out Djurgårde, which puts many of the city’s best attractions right on your doorstep.
+Södermalm and Östermalm are also good choices, with Södermalm specifically catering to visitors of all budgets.

 For a seriously luxurious stay in Stockholm, look no further than the Grand Hôtel Stockholm.
-This 5-star hotel right in the city center features rooms with a stylish decor, a Michelin star restaurant, and a luxury spa.
+This five-star hotel right in the city center features rooms with a stylish décor, a Michelin star restaurant, and a luxury spa.

 If you’re after both comfort and affordability, Hotell Skeppsbron is an ideal choice for your visit.
-Situated in historic Gamla Stan, this small hotel boasts welcoming staff and cosy, modern rooms.
+Situated in historic Gamla Stan, this small hotel boasts welcoming staff and cozy, modern rooms.

-Like most of Scandinavia, Stockholm isn’t cheap, but City Backpackers Hostel is one of the best budget hostels in Stockholm.
-Offering dorms and private rooms, guests enjoy its friendly staff and access to a library, outdoor courtyard, and free sauna.
+Like most of Scandinavia, Stockholm isn’t cheap, but City Backpackers Hostel is one of the best budget hostels in Stockholm and offers dorms and private rooms.
+Guests can enjoy its friendly staff and access to a library, outdoor courtyard, and free sauna.

-For more accommodation options in Stockholm check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Stockholm, check out Booking.com.
+The company continuously offers the best rates, and its custom service is on point.

 The Perfect 3-Day Stockholm Itinerary

 By giving yourself a few days in the Swedish capital, you’ll have plenty of time to experience the best of Stockholm.
-But to really optimize your time it helps to have a Stockholm itinerary to work from, which is where this guide comes in handy.
-With this guide in hand, you’ll have no problem finding the best things to do in Stockholm.
-You’ll travel right around the city, from historic Gamla Stan to the museum island of Djurgården, and even out to the cool and edgy district of Södermalm.
+To really optimize your time, it helps to have a Stockholm itinerary, which is where this guide comes in handy.
+With it in hand, you’ll have no problem finding the best things to do in Stockholm, from historic Gamla Stan to the museum island of Djurgården and the cool and edgy district of Södermalm.